xennygrimmato/SwiftTyper/README.md

 SwiftTyper
 ==========

-Offline version of games like type racer and 10fastfingers.
+Offline version of online games like type racer and 10fastfingers.